-The 2018 Summit will be held in April.
-It is hosted on the Northwestern University campus in Evanston, IL, USA just 12 miles north of downtown Chicago.
+The Summit will take place in the spring.
+It is hosted on the Northwestern University campus in Evanston, Illinois, just 12 miles north of downtown Chicago.

 What is Engage?

-Engage is a three day pre-summit exploration of Chicago for the International delegates attending GES.
-During Engage, delegates have the opportunity to better understand American culture.
-You gain an understanding of an American city through tourist activities and interacting with different social change nonprofit organizations in Chicago.
+Engage is a three day pre-summit exploration of Chicago for some of the international delegates attending GES.
+During Engage, delegates have the opportunity to better understand American culture and the history of the city of Chicago.

 Who can be a delegate?